-Your receipt for a mailed in payment is your duplicate check or copy of your money order.
+Your receipt for a mailed in payment is your canceled check or copy of your money order.

 The University assesses monthly late fees and places a hold on your academic records if you fail to make a payment when due.
-A fee that is 20 percent of your monthly installment is added to the balance due whenever you make a late payment.
-For example, if your installment amount is $40 per month, the late fee will be $8 each month that your payment is late.
+A fee of up to 20% of your monthly installment is added to the balance due whenever you make a late payment.

 If you fail to make loan payments, your loan will go into default status.
 As required by federal law, the University will disclose your loan default to a national credit bureau organization, along with other relevant information.

-Please do not hesitate to contact a Student Financial Services representative if you have concerns or questions about your ability to repay your loans on schedule.
+Please do not hesitate to contact Student Financial Services (SFS) if you have concerns or questions about your ability to repay your loans on schedule.

-For repayment information on a private loan, refer to your promissory note and the lender you obtained the loan from.
+For repayment information on a private loan, contact your lender